In our handy PrivateVPN video review, we take a look at some of their pros and cons.

 PrivateVPN is in the elite club of VPN providers that still unblocks an impressive number of streaming services all over the world.
 In fact, it can provide access to almost every streaming service!

 This is a fantastic VPN for Netflix subscribers as it will unblock Netflix content from around the world.
-It also enables users to watch BBC iPlayer abroad.
-This is due to the fact that PrivateVPN provides access to free dynamic dedicated IP addresses every time users connect using the default protocol (OpenVPN TUN+UDP+1194) on the following locations: Sweden, Norway, Germany - Frankfurt 1, Netherlands 1, Ukraine, Switzerland, United Kingdom - London 2, France - Paris, USA - Buffalo and USA - Los Angeles.
+It is also a great VPN for BBC iPlayer as it had plenty of fast services in the UK.
+This is because PrivateVPN provides access to free dynamic dedicated IP addresses every time users connect using the default protocol (OpenVPN TUN+UDP+1194) on the following locations: Sweden, Norway, Germany (Frankfurt), Netherlands, Ukraine, Switzerland, the United Kingdom (two in London), France (Paris), USA (Buffalo and Los Angeles).
 PrivateVPN will also enable you to unblock Youtube videos that are restricted in your region.

 This is awesome and means that PrivateVPN is one of the few VPNs that will give you access to almost all online streaming services!
 This is pretty mind-boggling because most VPNs charge extra for dedicated IPs that work with streaming services.